starRushi/Rushika/README.md

 # Portfolio

-This is the portfolio of work compelted by Rushika Prasad.
+This is the portfolio of work completed by Rushika Prasad.
 The website was designed and created by me, with the help of some tools.

 ## If I want to run it locally